AxaFrance/react-toolkit/CONTRIBUTING.md

 ## Installation

-To get started, start by [forking the repository](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) on your personnal github account.
+To get started, start by [forking the repository](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) on your personal github account.

 Then, clone the forked repository: